GEORGIA EDUCATIONAL TECHNOLOGY CONSORTIUMINNOVATION GRANT

 In this project, students would have an opportunity to learn about sound and video engineering through making videos using our green screen and then using the grant purchased video/sound mixer to edit and perfect it.
 Those who were more interested in music would be able to use the grant purchased Sphero SpecDrums to code and tap out music, record it, transfer it to the mixer, and manipulate it to produce a full track.
 This project will encourage creativity and teach them real world skills that would be useful in the future if they want to have a career in film or music.

 Grant Title: “ALTERNATIVE ENERGY WE NEED,’ IT CAN HELP US TO FEED, AND ENCOURAGE US TO READ!”

 We have just constructed a “literary garden” with flowering plants acquired from notable authors’ homes.
 We will use wind energy to power a water feature (while also teaching alternative energies) to help our garden become a certified wildlife habitat, which attracts pollinators to our edibles, helping us to feed our community.

 WHO ARE INNOVATION GRANTS FOR?

-The opportunity to apply for an Innovation Grant is open to all Georgia teachers, media specialists, counselors, or any combination of persons within a school setting.
+The opportunity to apply for an Innovation Grant was open to all Georgia teachers, media specialists, counselors, or any combination of persons within a school setting.